 You just register for your 30-day free trial with your name and email address and then click your welcome email to confirm.
 Pretty standard stuff and no credit card is required to set up.

 The first time you start, you get a nice and clear introduction page with pre-listed “tasks” that show you how to format your entries.
 A three-minute video walkthrough is also linked.
 You can watch it here if you want to check it out now.

 The whole interface is simple and quick to negotiate and edit.
-There is very little learning required, which can be a hindrance for many productivity apps, especially when they try to deliver too much in terms of functionality.
+There is very little learning required, which is always the case for many productivity apps, especially when they try to deliver too much in terms of functionality.

 TeuxDeux doesn’t try to do everything.

-It tries to do one thing well.
-And, in my view, it succeeds.
+It just tries to do one thing well and, in my view, it succeeds.

 What can it do then?